jcarrano/optparse/README.rst

 Documentation
 =============

-See the header file (proper docs are in the works).
+Type ``make docs`` to build the documentation.
+Also, look at the header files.

 Building and installing
 =======================